ghacks Technology News

 I usually copy and paste the information into a text document, or Word document if I need to copy both text and images.

 The Firefox extension Trails offers another option.
-It supports the creation of so called booklets, local files that contain text and image information that have been created by the Firefox user via copy and paste.
+It supports the creation of so called booklets, local files that contain text and image information that have been created by you via copy and paste.

-Trails adds several entries to the Firefox context menu that can be used to send information to the active booklet.
-Before that’s happening though you need to create at least one booklet and select a location for it on one of the local hard drives.
+Trails adds several entries to the Firefox context menu that you can use to send information to the active booklet.
+Before that's happening though you need to create at least one booklet and select a location for it on one of the local hard drives.

 trails context menu